PascalCorpsman/CorP3D/Readme.md

 - Compound collissions (concave objects)
 - Support Planes ✅ (only static, not moving, not elastic)
 - Support spheres
-- Support cylinders
+- Support cylinders (is that possible with SAT ?)
-- Support cones ?
+- Support cones (is that possible with SAT ?)
 - Speedup the code execution by using all kind of optimizations like:
   - collision spheres (before SAT) ✅
   - [octree's](https://en.wikipedia.org/wiki/Octree)